 While many professionals once aimed for Silicon Valley, an increasing number of engineers, data scientists, and founders are now looking north — to Toronto, Vancouver, and Montreal — for opportunity, stability, and a fast track to permanent residence.

-In 2025–2026, the Government of Canada took this shift seriously by launching its Tech Talent Strategy, building on the momentum of its open-door approach for skilled innovators — especially those affected by U.S. H1B visa limits.
+In 2025–2026, the Government of Canada took this shift seriously by launching its Tech Talent Strategy, building on the momentum of its open-door approach for skilled innovators — especially those affected by U.S. H-1B visa limits.

 This strategy isn’t just another immigration tweak; it’s a complete reimagining of how a country can attract global talent in the age of remote work, AI, and digital entrepreneurship.